badetitou/schoolReport/GIS5-RapportStage/src/502 - Resume.md

 - Extract navigation map between these screens (which screen makes it possible to switch to which other screen);
 - Define a strategy, through the use of templates, to migrate an application with a graphical interface;
 - Realized a state of the art in the field of application migration;
-- Migrated the _sandbox"_ application from GWT to Angular.
+- Migrated the _"sandbox"_ application from GWT to Angular.